There was an error with your log in

 New Zealand Uncut… The Trip of a Lifetime!

-We just got back from a fantastic trip to New Zealand and we have Hiking New Zealand to thank for the best vacation we could have ever hoped for!
+We just got back from a fantastic trip to New Zealand and we have these guides to thank for the best vacation we could have ever hoped for!
 We researched quite a few tour options before we booked with them, and with so much to see in New Zealand, their 13 day New Zealand Uncut Hiking Tour ticked all the boxes for us.
 We got to see both islands, 6 national parks (but I may have lost count!) and the best and most beautiful places that New Zealand has to offer.
 Our guides were not only great at what they do and what they know, but we now have friends in New Zealand that we would love to see again.
 We had so much fun with them and the rest of our group, we were like a little family with our “Mom”- Eva, watching over us.
 They were laid back and accommodating but yet they had every detail covered.
 The hotels and the hikes were all first rate and we really couldn’t come up with a complaint if we wanted to!
 This is a fabulous way to see the real New Zealand and to come home with an appreciation for the beauty of their country and the charm and spirit of their people.
 We are so very grateful to them for all they did for us and for the memories we have of this wonderful place.
 We always thought that this would be a one time trip for us, since it is so far away… but now, who knows?
 Thanks to Eva, Justin, John and Anne for the best trip ever!

 Things to know